tjtelan/tjtelan.github.io/content/blog/building-a-unix-shell-in-rust-part-4.md

 DEBUG: Exit code : 1
 ```

-I think I'm going to use this break to do some minor cleanup, write tests, and start using the rust logging mechanisms, such as the [log](https://github.com/rust-lang-nursery/log) crate.
-I'll be back in the next post for running executables.
+I think I’m going to use this break to do some minor cleanup, write tests, and start using the rust logging mechanisms, such as the [log](https://github.com/rust-lang-nursery/log) crate.
+I’ll be back in the next post for running executables.